Jewish Studies and Social Work

 JTS Course Requirements

-• Jewish Ethics (one course, 3 credits)
+• One course in Jewish Ethics (3 credits)

-• Elective course approved by the advisor (one course, 3 credits)
+• Three elective course approved by the advisor (9 credits)

 Additional Requirements for Graduation

-The social work program at CSSW provides an integrated course of study that offers a combined approach of classroom and field instruction.
-Depending on their particular interests, students are admitted into one of four different method areas (listed below).
 Depending on the area of concentration, students must complete a minimum of 45 credits.
 In order to meet the requirements of any of these method areas, students must take the practice courses in the core sequence, four terms of field work, and the required background courses.
 Jewish Professional Leadership students are exempt from taking T660A: Human Behavior and Social Environment and the second-year field-practice core course requirements.

 • Social Enterprise Administration: emphasizes building knowledge, skills, and values in administering programs